#1 Trick To Stop Ski Goggles Fogging Up

-Your best bet when buying goggles is to pay attention to the reviews as well as looking out for these key features:
+Your best bet when buying goggles is to pay attention to the reviews as well as a lookout for these key features:

-Spherical lenses: are larger which gives you a greater field of view and also sit further away from your face which makes them much less likely to fog up (more space for heat to dissipate and lens surface further from your the warm of your face.).
+- Spherical lenses are larger which gives you a greater field of view and also sits further away from your face which makes them much less likely to fog-up (more space for heat to dissipate and lens surface further from the warmth of your face.).

-Anti-fog coatings: While most goggles promise anti-fog, they don’t all deliver.
-Mid-high end goggles tend to have better coatings that help prevent condensation from forming and water droplets are more likely to run off rather than stick.
+- Anti-fog coatings: While most goggles promise anti-fog, they don't all deliver.
+Mid-high-end goggles tend to have better coatings that help prevent condensation from forming and water droplets are more likely to run off rather than a stick.
 Unfortunately, there is no anti-fog rating to determine this when buying goggles.

 Clearly, you need to stay warm on the mountain, but there is no need to be sweating.
-Skiing and snowboarding is a physically intense activity, so even when it’s freezing outside – it’s easy to overheat, sweat and release vapor up and out towards out goggles.
+Skiing and snowboarding are physically intense activities, so even when it's freezing outside - it's easy to overheat, sweat, and release vapor up and out towards our goggles.

 Putting your goggles onto your hat or helmet is fine, but if your goggles site directly on your forehead, the heat will likely cause them to fog up.